 A reader doesn’t have kids or dependents, but they do have too much debt.

-I have a small life insurance policy through my job and can opt for additional if I desire.
-I guess it comes down to is it worth it to keep this policy when the monthly premium and cash value could be used/applied in better places.
+I have a small life insurance policy through my job, and I can opt for additional coverage if I desire.
+I guess it comes down to this: Is it worth it to keep this policy when the monthly premium and cash value could be used in better places?

 —Peggy W. in Abilene, TX

-With a cash settlement, an investment company purchases your life insurance policy from you for more than its current cash value.
-However, the purchase price is less than the death benefit amount.
-The company assumes responsibility for your monthly premium payments and becomes the beneficiary and recipient of your death benefit when you pass away.
+“With a cash settlement, an investment company purchases your life insurance policy from you for more than its current cash value,” Stephanie says.
+“The company assumes responsibility for your monthly premium payments and becomes the beneficiary and recipient of your death benefit when you pass away.”

-“You may have to pay both income taxes and capital gains taxes on the funds you receive from the investor.
-Plus, there’s also no guarantee you’ll be able to find a company to offer you a settlement for your policy.
+“You may have to pay both income taxes and capital gains taxes on the funds you receive from the investor,” Stephanie says.
+“Plus, there’s also no guarantee you’ll be able to find a company to offer you a settlement for your policy.”

 Published by Debt.com, LLC